h-jam/Topics-in-Bayesian-AB-testing/README.md

 Skilling, J. (2004, November).
 Nested sampling.
 In AIP Conference Proceedings (Vol. 735, No. 1, pp. 395-405).
 American Institute of Physics.

 <a id="2">[1]</a>
-Bayesian Inference and Computation: A Beginner’s Guide Brendon J. Brewer, in Bayesian Astrophysics 26, 1, Cambridge University Press
+Bayesian Inference and Computation: A Beginner’s Guide.
+Brendon J. Brewer, in Bayesian Astrophysics 26, 1, Cambridge University Press

 ## Acknowledgements